Climate Change

 Reducing GHG Emissions

-Concrete GHG reduction measures and their projected impacts
+Concrete measures to reduce GHG emissions and their projected impacts

 We are targeting a reduction in GHG emissions by at least 30% by 2030 as compared to fiscal 2013, with a goal of becoming carbon neutral by 2050.
 Measures will be advanced as described below.